 the Father Blessing by Alvise Vivarini, now in the Accademia.
 It was

 still in the scuola in 1843, was removed and passed into private hands, and

 by the Accademia in 1899.
 It is now in the centre of the spectacular

 carved ceiling of Room 1 (see photo right).

 initiative of friars from Santi Giovanni e Paolo.
-In 1306 a chapel was
+In 1306 a meeting house

-built, on the cemetary of the convent, which remains, although hidden (see
+built, on the cemetery of the convent, which remains, to the right of the

-old photo right showing the 1504 extension of the presbytery - the
+old photo left showing the 1504 extension of the presbytery - the

 This scuola is now most

 remembered for its commissioning of the Saint Ursula